tomwechsler/KVM-Virtualization-with-Rocky-Linux/A04/03_Installing_virt-manager.md

 ```
 10. We need to log out and log back in now to pick up the changes.

+11. Let's edit `/etc/libvirt/qemu.conf`

+12. vim /etc/libvirt/qemu.conf

+13. Replace the following:

+`#user = "root"` replace root with your username and remove the comment

+`#group = "root"` replace root with the groupname libvirt and remove the comment

+> Save and exit the file.

+14. Restart the libvirtd service:

+`systemctl restart libvirtd`

 #### Validate the installation

 1. Confirm `libvirtd` is enabled and running: